ximarketing/ximarketing.github.io/_pages/about.md

 Employment
 ======
-2017 --   Assistant Professor, College of Business, City University of Hong Kong
+2021 --       Associate Professor, Faculty of Business and Economics, HKU 2017 -- 2021  Assistant Professor, College of Business, City University of Hong Kong

 Education
 ======